Ford Taunus P3: European design

 The first post-war Taunus models had been designed in North America.
 The Taunus P3 was designed by Uwe Bahnsen, a German born designer who would dominate car design at Ford of Germany for nearly thirty years and whose subsequent designs included the 1969 Ford Capri and its successors.
 Towards the end of his time in charge of design with Ford of Germany, Bahnsen also led the teams that designed the Fords Sierra and Scorpio.
 In the context of 1960 the Taunus P3 can nevertheless be seen as Bahnsen's most innovative design for a production car.

 The 1960 Taunus design featured a recurring geometrical shape.
-The rear panel and the side panels respected the same basic shape as did the front grill, subject to two large cutouts for the headlights.
+The rear panel and the side panels respected the same basic shape as did the front grille, subject to two large cutouts for the headlights.

 The same shape was carried over to the interior of the car where the main dials and controls on the dashboard were surrounded by a thick frame in that oval shape.
 The repetitious use of a single simple shape at different levels of the design gave the overall car a consistent visual unity which was in stark contrast to the high finned flamboyance of the previous Taunus 17M and was seen at the time as a radical switch by Ford of Germany away from American styling in favour of European styling.
 There were no tails fins and there was very little decorative chrome included.
 The efficiency of its superficially much more simple design enabled Ford to boast that the 1960 car, despite being fractionally narrowed on the outside, offered usefully more interior width than the car it replaced.

-It was and remains the "Badewanne" (bathtub) soubriquet that caught the eye of the press reporters, and it is as the "Badewannetaunus" that the car continues to be remembered by enthusiasts.